denisw160/AnsibleRepository/roles/postfix/README.md

-this hierarchy represents the role "postfix" and installed the postfix mail system.
+this hierarchy represents the role "postfix" install the postfix mail system